Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Introduction

-To describe the output of the algorithm explicitly, let $H_i$ be defined by the linear form $\ell_i$.
+To describe the output of the algorithm explicitly, let the $H_i$ be defined by the linear forms $\ell_i$.
 The cohomology $\Hdr^k(X)$ is then represented by a basis consisting of vectors of rational differential forms $\om=(\om_{i_0\cdots i_q})$ of the form

-where $p+q=k$, $t\gg 0$, and the polynomials $\om_{i_0\cdots i_q}^{j_1\cdots j_p}\in\C[X_0,\ldots,X_n]$ are homogeneous of degree~$t(q+1)-p$.
+where $p+q=k$, $t\le s+p$, and the polynomials $\om_{i_0\cdots i_q}^{j_1\cdots j_p}\in\C[X_0,\ldots,X_n]$ are homogeneous of degree~$t(q+1)-p$.